 We hate those feelings, which is why we made sure getting started with Drip is easy.
-With how-to videos, a well-stocked Knowledge Base, blog articles, an intuitive interface, and beyond, you can start sending on the same day you sign up.
+With how-to videos, our learning hub MyDrip, blog articles, an intuitive interface, and beyond, you can start sending on the same day you sign up.

 But if you'd rather we lend a hand, our ECRM customer success team is on-board to offer dedicated help and implementation with variety of consultation options you can choose from.

 Of course, you can do all of this on your own if you’d like, but if at any time you hit a snag or have a question, feel free to chat into our support team or submit a ticket 24 hours a day, 7 days a week.